 3. You may find that having a partner to exercise with will be more motivating.
 Research tells us that people are more likely to stick with exercises if they bring along a friend or family member.

-4. Sometimes, having a detailed list of activities and realistic goals will help motivate you, so it may be useful to get a referral to a physical therapist to create an appropriate exercise regimen that suits you and your body.
+4. Sometimes, having a detailed list of activities and realistic goals will help motivate you, so it may be useful to get a referral to a physical therapist to create an appropriate exercise regimen that suits you and your Healthy Body.
 Also, keeping an exercise log can help you and your therapist monitor your progress.

 5. For some, assistive devices such as splints or orthotics may be helpful for protecting your joints while you exercise.
 An occupational therapist can be a good resource.